paulahemsi/push_swap/README.md

 * 28/05: Trying to find a bug, I discovered a problem in swap function with the previous pointer management

-* 29/05: The program is being able to sort any amount of numbers without any issues, but it is not optimized and bigger numbers (>100) are taking more steps
+* 29/05: The program is being able to sort any amount of numbers without any issues, but it is not optimized and bigger numbers (>100) are taking too many steps

+* 30/05: In order to optimize the code, I studied sorting algorithms and started to code a function that make an ordered array with the numbers list